wurstscript/wurstscript.github.io/_doc/manual/concepts.md

     then the initializer of package B is run before A's.
     Cyclic imports without `initlater` are not allowed.

-If you get a Cyclic init dependency between packages, you have to manually define which package can be initialized later.
-This is done by adding the keyword `initlater` to the import of the package:
+In general you should avoid cylcic dependencies between packages by moving the affected code.
+However if you must, you can manually define which package can be initialized later by adding the keyword `initlater` to the import of the package:

 ```wurst
 package A
 import initlater B